 Let’s call a spade a spade - the Affordable Care Act (ACA) rules and regulations are confusing.
 From forms to codes to who is and isn’t eligible for coverage is all just a little too much to keep straight.
 This is especially true for those of us who are walking the line between an Applicable Large Employer (ALE) and being under 50 Full-Time Equivalents (FTE).
 (As if we needed more acronyms to remember.)
 So, what can we do to make sure we’re remaining compliant?
 That is where software comes into play.

-First Things First, Are You an ALE?
+Are You an ALE?

-Depending on the size of your company, you might have several people inputting codes and keeping track of your FTEs.
-Making sure your entire HR or payroll department has access to this function will alleviate some of the stress and also ensure that everyone is on the same page for who is considered eligible for insurance, who was offered insurance, and so forth.
-One of the most important components of remaining ACA compliant is tracking your employee count and health care eligibility.
+Depending on the size of your company, you might have several people entering codes and keeping track of your FTEs.
+Making sure your entire HR or payroll department has access to this function will alleviate some of the stress and ensure that everyone is on the same page for who is considered eligible for insurance, who was offered insurance, and so forth.
+One of the most essential components of remaining ACA compliant is tracking your employee count and health care eligibility.
 Failure to file and comply can result in penalties and fines.
-Using a software ensures your 1094s and 1095s are accurate and filed on time, every time.
+Using software ensures your 1094s and 1095s are accurate and filed on time, every time.

 Interested in learning how Dominion Systems can help your company?